-This data table is for the two year old cohort (24 to less than 27 months old).
+This data table is for the 2 year old cohort (24 to less than 27 months old).

-Analysis of data: The rolling annualised percentage of all children 'fully immunised' by 24 months of age remains steady at 90.52 per cent.
+Analysis of data: The rolling annualised percentage of all children 'fully immunised' by 24 months of age remains steady at 90.52%.
 Four states and territories (Victoria, Queensland, South Australia and the Northern Territory) experienced increases in fully immunised coverage for this age group.
 The observed decreases in coverage is because of the change in the definition of fully immunised.
 This usually resolves over time as the changes become more routine.
-Coverage for individual antigens due by 24 months of age was 91 per cent or above in all states and territories.
+Coverage for individual antigens due by 24 months of age was 91% or above in all states and territories.

 **From quarter ending 31 March 2017, DTP dose 4 (given at 18 months) was included in the definition for fully immunised for 24 to less than 27 months.